evkx/evkx.github.io/content/models/tesla/model_s/Model_S_Standard_Range/_index.md

 ### First row seats

-Only one front seat type is available in the Tesla Model S Plaid.
+Only one front seat type is available in the Tesla Model S Standard Range.

 The following functionalities are available on the **standard** seat.